 The Electoral Process

-Take a peek into the electoral process- from party primaries to the general election.
+Take a peek into the electoral process with this lesson - from party primaries to the general election.
 Students will learn the distinctions between the popular vote and the Electoral College, and exercise their critical reasoning skills to analyze the differences between the presidential and congressional elections.
 Students will also contrast the various nomination processes and learn about the role of party conventions in American politics.

 Got a 1:1 classroom?
 Download fillable PDF versions of this lesson's activities below!

 Love this lesson?
 Explore all of our free election curriculum and teaching resources at our Election Headquarters.

 - Describe the electoral process in primary and general elections.

 - Compare the popular vote with the Electoral College as a means to elect government officials.

 - Explain how a candidate can be elected without receiving the majority of the popular vote.

 - Contrast primaries and caucuses as ways to nominate someone within a political party.